-- Work should continue among agencies to clarify and coordinate maintenance responsibilities. - The City should pursue opportunities to share duties or trade responsibilities where it would be more efficient for one agency to manage an entire corridor. - The City should evaluate if there is expertise in some departments that might be helpful to Park Management, for example, whether Street Maintenance or an on-call contractor for the City could help with crack repair, such as is done in Bernalillo County. - The City should sponsor an annual "trail maintenance workshop" with presentations on practices and sharing of strategies and experiences.
+- The City should evaluate if there is expertise in some departments that might be helpful to Park Management, for example, whether Street Maintenance or an on-call contractor for the City could help with crack repair, such as is done in Bernalillo County. - The City should sponsor an annual "trail maintenance workshop" with presentations on practices and sharing of strategies and experiences.
 In addition to discussing issues and approaches it could help build relationships among various personnel, and provide a venue to clarify where there are opportunities to share responsibilities and promote more efficient use of resources.
-It could be internal to the City (Park Management, Weed and Litter, Street Maintenance, Open Space Division, etc.) or broader, including Bernalillo County, NMDOT, MRGCD, AMAFCA, Rio Rancho, etc. An initial concept: AMAFCA has offered to host such an event in their conference room.
-There would be display maps for people to write on and facilitated discussions could cover subjects such as: practices, equipment, costs, future collaboration, overlapping responsibilities,
+It could be internal to the City (Park Management, Weed and Litter, Street Maintenance, Open Space_Division, etc.) or broader, including Bernalillo County, NMDOT, MRGCD, AMAFCA, Rio Rancho, etc. An initial concept: AMAFCA has offered to host such an event in their conference room.
+There would be display maps for people to write on and facilitated discussions could cover subjects such as: practices, equipment, costs, future collaboration, overlapping responsibilities, and gaps.

-- and gaps.
 A summary of the discussions and outcomes would be prepared for the participants and managers. - Looking at long term solutions, some considerations might include creating a cross-jurisdictional agency whose primary responsibility is to maintain and promote trails in the region, or promoting the creation of a regional non-profit trails organization to assist in supporting maintenance of the trails.